Wigner crystal vs. Friedel oscillations in the 1D Hubbard model: Density Oscillations

+Interestingly, for moderate particle distance in relation to the localization length $1/n_0 \alt 3 \xi$, we have $e^{-2 \pi^2 \xi^2n_0^2} \ll 1$ and the expression (\ref{density1}) is well approximated by a simple oscillation of the form \be n(x) \approx n_0 \left(1 + 2 e^{-2 \pi^2 \xi^2n_0^2} \cos(2 \pi n_0 x) \right). \ee Since the Fermi point of a filled Fermi sea with density $n_0$ is given by $\kf = n_0 \frac{\pi}{2}$ in the thermodynamic limit, it is clear that the oscillations in Eq.~(\ref{wigner}) correspond to a $4\kf$ density wave.
+In this sense, $4\kf$ density oscillations and the Wigner crystal state can be taken to be equivalent phenomena.
+The amplitude of the oscillations in Eq.~(\ref{wigner}) can even be used to extract the effective localization length $\xi$.

+There is, however, another possible reason for $4\kf$ oscillations in a finite system, which is linked to open boundary conditions and the arrangement of standing waves in momentum space.
+Due to interactions fermions of opposite spin may no longer be allowed to occupy the same single particle states, and the Fermi sea is filled to effectively twice the original Fermi point relative to the noninteracting case as shown in Fig.~\ref{filling}.
+The summation over standing waves $\sin( n \dk x)$ results in a density of the form

-where the Fermi wave-vector $\kf=\frac{N+1}{2}\dk $ is centered between the highest occupied and lowest unoccupied level in a system with $N$ fermions with spin.
-Here $x$ is measured in units of the lattice spacing.
+where we have used ''open'' boundary conditions $\psi_{\sigma,0}=\psi_{\sigma,L+1}=0$ on a finite lattice with a lattice constant of unity.
+The Fermi point $\kf=\frac{N+1}{2}\dk $ is centered between the highest occupied and lowest unoccupied level in a system with $N$ non-interacting fermions with spin as indicated in Fig.~\ref{filling}.

-Possible Wigner oscillations can only appear at finite repulsive interactions $U>0$ when fermions with opposite spin avoid each other.
-In the extreme case considered by Wigner all fermions would be arranged at maximum distances $L/N$ apart.
-In the 1D case, the system remains critical but modulations with wave-vector $2 \pi N/L \sim 4 \kf$ will become important as we shall see later.